National-Digital-Twin/management-node/README.md

 # README

 **Repository:** `management-node`
-**Description:** `The Management Node Module is a Spring Boot application that provides APIs to be accessed by Consumer and Producer Federators.
-It implements a secure communication architecture using Mutual TLS (MTLS) connectivity between Federator instances and itself, as well as establishing zero trust connectivity with Keycloak for authentication and authorization.`
+**Description:** `Provides APIs to be accessed by Consumer and Producer Federators for the purpose of dynamic configuration management `
 **SPDX-License-Identifier:** `Apache-2.0 AND OGL-UK-3.0 `

 ---

 ## Overview

-This repository is part of the **National Digital Twin Programme (NDTP)**.
-It supports the development of secure, modular, and standards-based components for internal use across NDTP projects.
+The Management Node Module is a Spring Boot application that provides APIs to be accessed by Consumer and Producer Federators.
+It implements a secure communication architecture using Mutual TLS (MTLS) connectivity between Federator instances and itself, as well as establishing zero trust connectivity with Keycloak for authentication and authorization.

 ---